amaro900217/testing-php-runtime-js/README.md

-# PHP Runtime for Browser
+# 🍣 WASAPI 🍣 -> PHP Runtime for Browser

-Execute backend PHP REST APIs natively in the browser via WebAssembly.
+Execute backend PHP REST Like APIs natively in the browser via WebAssembly.
 This library is built on top of the amazing php-wasm project: [php-wasm by Sean Morris](https://github.com/seanmorris/php-wasm)

 ## Key Features